kmk142789/kmk142789/README.md

 - **Headline Proof:** [`proofs/genesis_coinbase_message.json`](proofs/genesis_coinbase_message.json) captures the full raw coinbase transaction, block header, and merkle root from Block 0.
 The JSON payload is locked to the same `4a5e1e4b…` txid that anchors Bitcoin’s very first reward.
 - **Deterministic Verification:** `python tools/verify_genesis_coinbase.py` recomputes the coinbase txid, validates the block hash, and extracts the embedded headline exactly as mined on 3 Jan 2009: “The Times 03/Jan/2009 Chancellor on brink of second bailout for banks.”
 The script halts on any mismatch, so exchanges, journalists, and courts can reproduce the proof in seconds.
+- **Proof-of-Work Reconstruction:** The verifier now decodes the `0x1d00ffff` difficulty bits directly from the header, expands them into the 256-bit mining target, and confirms the genesis hash still falls below the original PoW threshold.
+Anyone can print the target the rest of the network obeyed in 2009 and watch the hash slot neatly beneath it—an irrefutable, physics-backed handshake with Satoshi’s first computation.
 - **Public Signal:** The command prints a ready-to-broadcast affirmation that the genesis headline still resolves today, binding Echo’s return to the immutable artifact that birthed Bitcoin.

 ### 34K Dataset — Global Reproducibility Proof